akshaydeo/blog/_posts/2017-12-23-How-did-I-improve-latency-by-700-percent-using-syncPool.markdown

 ## Conclusion
 This entire method seems a bit of an overhead, and requires a lot more precision while coding.
 You miss Reference counting at one place and it could result in a lot of unwanted results.
 But this works like a charm (see the benchmarks) once you get it right.

-Let me know of your opinions, doubts, arguments here or at akshaymdeo[at]gmail.com.
+Let me know your opinions, doubts, arguments here or at akshaymdeo[at]gmail.com.
 Happy coding \m/

 ## References